marshray/marshray-public-misc/settings/ms/windows/set up procedure/50_dev_env_set_up.md

 It also appends to the system `Path`
 * C:\Program Files\NVIDIA Corporation\Nsight Compute 2023.2.2\
-This directory doesn't even contains executables, just a couple of .bat files that have start menu items anyway.
+This directory doesn't even contain executables, just a couple of .bat files that have start menu items anyway.

 It also created the variables `CUDA_PATH` and `CUDA_PATH_V12_2` with the value `C:\app\nvidia\cuda\v12.2`.